jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 .. _upgrade-management-overview-ol-uqv-p24-3mb:

 #.
 To upgrade the |prod-dc| system, you must first upgrade the
     System Controller.
-See :ref:`Upgrading the System Controller Using the CLI
-    <upgrading-the-systemcontroller-using-the-cli>`.
+See :ref:`upgrading-the-systemcontroller-using-the-cli`.

 #.
 Use |prod-dc| Upgrade Orchestration to upgrade the subclouds.
 See
-    :ref:`Distributed Upgrade Orchestration Process Using the CLI <distributed-upgrade-orchestration-process-using-the-cli>`.
+    :ref:`distributed-upgrade-orchestration-process-using-the-cli`.

 #.
-To handle errors during an orchestrated upgrade, see :ref:`Error
+To handle errors during an orchestrated upgrade, see :ref:`robust-error-handling-during-an-orchestrated-upgrade`.
-    Handling During An Orchestrated Upgrade
-    <robust-error-handling-during-an-orchestrated-upgrade>`.

 .. rubric:: |prereq|